gzt/MixMatrix/README.md

 A package for matrix variate distributions, including the normal, *t*, and inverted *t*.
 Currently with sampling and density functions for those distributions as well as methods for parameter estimation for matrix variate normals with some restrictions on mean and variance parameters.
+This also has EM for parameter estimation for matrix variate *t*-distributions, which is new.

 See the [vignette](../vignettes/matrixnormal.html) for more.

-I plan to expand this to include EM for parameter estimation with *t*-distributions and introduce some further possible restrictions on variance matrices.
+I plan to expand this to include introduce some further possible restrictions on variance matrices.
+The $t$-distributions do not, at the moment, have any such restrictions implemented.

 There isn't much R software out there for working with these distributions.
 The excellent [matrixsampling](https://cran.r-project.org/package=matrixsampling) package has sampling and distribution functions for these and many other matrix distributions,